Azure/iot-sdk-longhaul/docs/names-and-ids.md

 * When a device pairs with a service app, it records the service app's runId and uses this ID when communicating with the service app.
 * The service app uses the presence of its serviceAppRunId in a device message to know that pairing is established (or broken)

-## sessionId notes
+## pairingId notes
-* Every time a device app pairs with a service app, it gets a new sessionId value.
+* Every time a device app pairs with a service app, it gets a new pairingId value.
-* sessionId was added to support service app fallback.
-If a run pairs with the same service app a second time, the runIds would remain unchanged but a new sessionId would be allocated.
+* pairingId was added to support service app fallback.
+If a run pairs with the same service app a second time, the runIds would remain unchanged but a new pairingId would be allocated.

 ## pingbackId notes
 * When the device app needs the service app to verify some behavior, it includes a pingackId ID in the verification request.